eclipse-cdt-cloud/cdt-gdb-adapter/README.md

 yarn build
 ```

-The entry point for the adapter is `out/debugAdapter.js`.
+The entry point for the adapter is `out/debugAdapter.js` for local debugging
+and `out/debugTargetAdapter.js` for target (remote) debugging.g

 ## Testing